 Another difference is the turrets.
 Vortex offers low-capped reset turrets which allow quick re-indexing with no tools.
 Meanwhile, Nikon has spring-loaded instant zero-reset turrets which are great for easy adjustments.

-Price is something that many shooters consider when buying a riflescope, and in this case, Nikon wins.
+Price is something that many shooters consider when buying a riflescope, and in this case, Nikon takes the lead.
 Many of Nikon’s scopes are affordable, especially considering the features they offer compared to Vortex products with the same price tag.

 That said, it still depends on what you need.
 Both Nikon and Vortex have a range of riflescopes that match any shooter’s skills.
 So, the price really depends on the type and the functions you require.